xKarol93/File-Deduplicator/README.md

   - `ui.go`: Fyne-based UI that calls `ScanDirectory`
   - `file_explorer.go`: same dedup logic reused by the GUI

-Shared code: the `ScanDirectory` function and hashing pipeline are identical in both the CLI and GUI, ensuring parity of duplicate detection and performance characteristics.
+Shared code: the scanning and hashing pipeline is identical in both the CLI and GUI (`ScanDirectory` under the hood), ensuring parity of duplicate detection and performance characteristics.

 ## Build & Run (CLI)
 From the current folder (`File-Deduplicator`):